Coronavirus: New York VA hospital opens to civilians for first time, issues 'virtual' services for homeless veterans

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-As New York continues to bear the nation’s brunt of the coronavirus pandemic, the city’s Veteran’s Affairs (VA) hospitals have opened up their beds to civilians for the first time in its 31-year history.
+As New York continues to bear the nation’s brunt of the coronavirus pandemic, the city’s Veteran’s Affairs (VA) hospitals have opened up their beds to civilians for the first time in its 66-year history.

 “This has never been done before, so we’re making history,” Martina Parauda, director of the New York VA, Harbor Health System (HHS) told Fox News.
 “Our hospital is proud to be part of the community here and assist New York City in such a time of need.”